Content

 Patchy alopecia that develops in round areas on your scalp.
 These patches are usually small, around the same size as a quarter.

 Complete hair loss across the body, face and scalp.
-This severe, rare type of alopecia areata is referred to as alopecia universalis.
+This rare type of alopecia areata is referred to as alopecia universalis.

 Currently, there’s no cure for alopecia areata, nor are there reliable treatments for everyone with this form of hair loss.